BirminghamConservatoire/IntegraLive/documentation/markdown/module-development-guide/module-development-guide.md

 ![](../../page-images/endpoint_info.png)

 **Endpoint Name** must be in [lower camel case](http://en.wikipedia.org/wiki/Camel_case) without special characters.
-This will be used to auto-generate module parameter names in Integra Live, which are used in the Routing and Scripting panels as well as for *control* labels in the Module Properties and Live views.
+Endpoint Names are used in the Routing and Scripting panels as well as for *control* labels in the Module Properties and Live views.

 > We encourage module developers to use a short easily identifiable Endpoint Name

 **Endpoint Label** should contain a short human-readable version of the Endpoint Name.
 Endpoint Labels are used construct the Info  panels for module parameters in Integra Live.
+For example, the Endpoint Name "inLevel" might be given an Endpoint Label "Input Level".

 **Endpoint Description** should describe what the module does in simple language.
 Technical terminology should be kept to a minimum.
 The Endpoint Description field can be written in [Markdown](http://daringfireball.net/projects/markdown/syntax), with a preview  shown to the right of the text entry panel.
 The contents of this field are used to generate the *parameter info* panel contents in Integra Live.